rondoval/IrrigationEstimator/README.md

 You will need to specify the following:

 - Names of sensors that supply required measurements (optional).
 Only required in mode 2) and 3).
 See [Measurements and Units](https://github.com/jeroenterheerdt/HAsmartirrigation/wiki/Measurements-and-Units) for more information on the measurements and units expected by this component.
-- API Key for Open Weather Map (optional).
-Only required in mode 1) and 3).
-See [Getting Open Weater Map API Key](#getting-open-weather-map-api-key) below for instructions.
-- Reference Evapotranspiration for all months of the year.
-See [Getting Monthly ET values](#getting-monthly-et-values) below for instructions.
-Note that you can specify these in inches or mm, depending on your Home Assistant settings.
 - Number of sprinklers in your irrigation system
 - Flow per spinkler in gallons per minute or liters per minute.
 Refer to your sprinkler's manual for this information.
 - Area that the sprinklers cover in square feet or m<sup>2</sup>